 During these years, you will need to discuss the process with the students before they write.
 This will help you to verify they understand the science behind the experiment.
 It will also assist the students in formulating their thoughts before they have to write them down.

-The following articles will help you dig deeper into some of the concepts suggested in this post:
+And the following articles will help you dig deeper into some of the concepts suggested in this post: